 1. Support Overview

-The following section we explains the terms of what is deemed support and what falls under support assistance:
+The following section we explain the terms of what is deemed support and what falls under support assistance:

 - Guidance in choosing right theme and services for your needs.

 - Explanation and help to achieve the demo output or questions on how to achieve a specific layout (using the product’s available options).

 - Answer to your specific questions about the features and functionality of the item.

 - Help you with issues related to using the item and getting the most value out of its functionality.

 Flothemes provides support for its own products only.
 We do not provide support for third party products or services, nor do we provide support for our own products when obtained through third parties.